AdamValach/CSGO-Radio-Troll/README.md

 # CSGO Radio Troll
 Let's you fake item unbox messages in chat without the need to even open the developer console.

+Inspired by [video](https://youtu.be/WMN_A_NC5DQ) from Anomaly.
+Works on the same principle, but automated with big (and configurable) range of items.

 ## Setup

 1. Install the keyboard library using `pip install keyboard`